meltano/meltano/blog/1-revisiting-the-meltano-strategy.md

 Since the value that hosted Meltano could bring was a function of both the actual functionality the Meltano tool offered, and the extent of its out-of-the-box data source support, improving the experience for our non-technical end-users would come down to us taking on the significant burden of developing and maintaining all of the plugins they would ever want to use, ourselves.

-By then, the 6 month experiment had certainly proven the point that "Meltano can bring significant value to non-technical end-users as an integrated tool to go from data to dashboard", and from that perspective should be seen as a great success.
+By then, the 6 month experiment had certainly proven the point that "**Meltano can bring significant value to non-technical end-users as an integrated tool to go from data to dashboard**", and from that perspective should be seen as a great success.
 It had also made us realize, however, that as a way of demonstrating the value of Meltano to the data teams that might one day adopt it and offer its analytics interface to _their own_ non-technical end-users, the approach of simply compensating for its current lack of data source support by trying to implement all of the plugins ourselves was not going to scale.

 We had built a pretty useful hosted analytics tool for startup founders looking to learn from their sales funnel performance, and we had learned a lot along the way, but continuing further on this path would not bring us closer to our overarching goal of building an end-to-end tool for all data teams and all data-related use cases.

-So what's next, then?
+## So what's next, then?

 If the non-technical user experience of Meltano will only ever be as good as the quantity and quality of its plugins, we need to get more people involved in writing them, so it's time to pivot back and return our focus to open source, the self-hosted experience, and the technical end-user!